 So what you going to do when you do have a little ‘me’ time?
 See where your creativity leads you without having to compromise?
-Sounds promising, yet daunting too, especially when being close to each other was a part of your charm.
+Sounds promising, yet daunting too, especially when being close to each other was a part of your allure.
 Albert was up first with Yours To Keep, sweetly showing in him at his best; he is still creating independently to this day.
 Much like Father John Misty and his emergence from behind the drums in all his stardust, this happened for Fab’s well-received Little Joy record, whilst Nikolai’s audacious The Time Of The Assassins was probably the most removed from their usual sound.

 Julian’s energies were channelled into creating label Cult Records as a means to release solo work on his terms, but also wanting the industry to treat people in a just and fair manner; this is the place where the Strokes would ultimately release their work through.
-His work Phrazes For The Young came out in 2009 and, although he has mused in hindsight that he’s not sure of its merits, it is a joyous, synthy pop celebration in its own right.
+His work Phrazes For The Young came out in 2009 and, although he has mused in hindsight that he’s not certain of its merits, it is a joyous, synthy pop celebration in its own right.

-There does always seem to be an appetite for that pure Strokes sound, and this was satisfied through Taken For A Fool, plus its glorious cymbals use, and Under The Cover Of Darkness, both signature, but with a little extra kick to them.
+There does always seem to be an appetite for that pure Strokes vibe, and this was satisfied through Taken For A Fool, plus its glorious cymbals use, and Under The Cover Of Darkness, both signature, but with a little extra kick to them.
 Call Me Back is a drumless, exquisite lullaby of signature writing: “There's something that you would not like me to tell you”.
 Billie Eilish has now introduced this to a new generation through a cover version.
 Faith was restored, but it was never truly taken away.

 To conclude their five-album deal with RCA, which was an obligation that needed closure, Comedown Machine came around two years later in a quiet shroud with near zilch promotion or hint of a tour in sight.
-It possibly could have gone down the route of not applying any effort as a means to end, but actually, what they produced was a strong, edgier number.
+It possibly could have gone down the route of not applying any effort as a means to end, but actually, what they produced was a brilliant, edgier number.

 It has been described as a ‘grower’ where all of the influences work and slickly gel together.
 Track All Of The Time was twinned with a montage video that is an emotional watch, feeling like it was an end of an era.
-It nostalgically looked back at all the boys had gone through together, softly using clips from their documentary In Transit made way, way back at the beginning.
+It nostalgically looked back at all the boys had gone through together using clips from their documentary In Transit made way, way back at the beginning.

 When collaborations work, they really work, take for instance Turner and Kane’s Last Shadow Puppets, therefore there should be mention of other marriages that add to The Stroke’s tableau and family tree.
 Nikolai got in touch with his artsy side through Summer Moon; Nick cut lose and got heavy with CRX; Julian embraced his experimental tendencies alongside The Voidz, and we must mention one of the finest pop song ever created in the form of Instant Crush by Daft Punk featuring Casablancas himself.

 This is not meant to sound gushy; I‘m just lucky enough to write about music I love, it is massively better to have them here than not.
-The little bit of magic that they are blessed with paved the way for many essential artists, including The Arctic Monkeys, Vaccines, and currently Fontaines D.C.
-Their journey has gone exactly how it has meant to; why do people need the wizardry of Is This It repeated?
+The little bit of magic that they are blessed with paved the way for many essential artists, including The Arctic Monkeys and currently Fontaines D.C.
+Their journey has gone exactly how it has meant to; why on earth do people need the wizardry of Is This It repeated?
 We evolve, we grow, we don’t know quite what to expect.
 What we do know is that the boys will always be their own little West Side Story, as a gang, with their tale holding longevity.
 A wise man once said, ‘I just wanted to be one of the Strokes.”
 Join the club.